froggestspirit/SDATTool/README.md

 If only a SDAT file is provided, the output directory will be the same as the SDAT, with a new folder created.
 This will unpack to that folder.
 Similarly, the SDAT can be rebuilt from the same folder name if only the SDAT filename is provided with mode -b

 Un-edited rebuilt SDAT files should be 1:1, if an SDAT is ripped from a game, decompiled and rebuilt, without being 1:1, please let me know.

+New in version 0.0.5:

+-Code is cleaned up more

 New in version 0.0.4: